WPXS: Pax years

 Christian Network, a company backed by Lowell Paxson, bought WCEE from McEntee in 1995 for $3.2 million, representing a doubling of the purchase price McEntee had paid just a year prior.
-A year later, WPXS and three other Christian Network stations were sold to Paxson Communications—the forerunner of Ion Media Networks—for $18.3 million.
+A year later, WCEE and three other Christian Network stations were sold to Paxson Communications—the forerunner of Ion Media Networks—for $18.3 million.

 As part of the launch of the Pax TV network in 1998, WCEE became the designated St. Louis station.
 It changed its call sign to the current WPXS and began simulcasting on a translator in St. Louis, KUMO-LP (channel 40, later 51).
 The WPXS transmitter, which was located north of Kell, Illinois, was close enough to St. Louis to cover most of the Illinois portion of the St. Louis market; St. Louis itself was served by KUMO-LP.

 Equity and Daystar

 In 2004, the station affiliated with the Daystar religious broadcast network.
 The following year, Equity Broadcasting bought the station from Paxson; WPXS subsequently rejoined Pax (which rebranded as i: Independent Television that summer, and then to Ion Television in 2007).

 In 2005, WPXS affiliated with the Retro Television Network, a network owned by Equity at the time.
 By this time, the bulk of the station's audience was located in St. Louis.
 In 2010, Daystar purchased WPXS outright; this resulted in the station switching back to the network on August 12 of that year.
 With that move, DirecTV pulled WPXS from its St. Louis local station lineup on September 11, 2010, as WPXS had become a straight simulcast of Daystar's national feed (unlike fellow religious network, TBN, Daystar's television stations do not produce any local programming).
 On Dish Network, the provider lists Daystar programming as airing on WPXS, though the provider continues to offer the Retro Television Network feed.